zile42O/sqlite-to-xlsx/README.md

 ### Usage

-Simple golang program, xlsx files will be into `out` folder
+Simple golang program, xlsx files will be into `out` folder, clone this git directory and put your .db file inside folder, do *build* and *run*.

 ### Build
 ```